Quick links

 Welcome to Les Hasbargen's corner of the web…

-Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Central-New-York-Shaded-Relief Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: IntoTheButternut.jpg
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Central-New-York-Shaded-Relief Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: IntoTheButternut.jpg

 Landscapes of central New York.
 For a land-and-water loving geomorphologist, it’s all here!

-Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: WheelerCreek02082009.jpg Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: CanajoharieCreekSpring08.JPG
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: WheelerCreek02082009.jpg Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: CanajoharieCreekSpring08.JPG

 Background Info

-Les Hasbargen, Assistant Professor
+Les Hasbargen, Associate Professor

 Dept. of Earth & Atmospheric Sciences